-The Housing Trust Fund (HTF) is a new affordable housing production program funded by HUD that will complement existing Federal, state and local efforts to increase and preserve the supply of safe, decent and sanitary affordable housing for extremely low and very low-income households (30% or less of the area median income).
+The Housing Trust Fund ("HTF") is an affordable housing production program funded by HUD that will complement existing federal, state and local efforts to increase and preserve the supply of safe, decent and sanitary affordable housing for extremely low and very low-income households (30% or less of the area median income).
 HTF funds may be used for the production or preservation of affordable housing through the acquisition, new construction, reconstruction, and/or rehabilitation of non-luxury housing with suitable amenities.
-In 2016, the Housing Development Fund received \$3 million in HTF funds to develop qualified projects in West Virginia.
+This program is restricted by federal regulations.